Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 They both looked to Zero.
 Everyone did.

 By all that was unknowable, *somehow,* there was still a future.
 Dataspace was offline, but could be restarted.
 Legion was not gone.
-Hierarchy…
+Hierarchy...

 Well, Hierarchy would be replaced with something better, in the fullness of time.
 There was *hope,* still.

 He splayed his legs and arms, and stooped down in the best approximation of a bow his anatomy could allow.

-"Command me…My Father," he said.
+"Command me...
+My Father," he said.

 That seemed good enough, for now.
 The Great Father duck-nodded, turned, and prowled out of the command center.
 "Follow me," he commanded.